turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 Before diving into SASS, the history behind it, and some of the tools it provides for us, reflect in your notebook the following:

 * In past projects, how have you organized / refactored your CSS to follow the DRY principle?
+* Has anything been frustrating about organizing your CSS?
+If so, what?
 </section>

 ## Intro to Sass